 After a substantial author’s Preface recounting the author’s life-journey with the question of God’s existence, A Universe From Someone pulls together Essays and Opening Speeches from debates (including the 2011 ‘God is not a delusion’ debate at the Cambridge Union) that jointly cover a wide variety of theistic arguments.
 Together with a foreword by noted philosopher J.P.
 Moreland, an annotated bibliography highlighting ‘Four Dozen Key Resources on Apologetics and Natural Theology in an Age of Science’, and other recommended resources, A Universe From Someone offers an informed overview of the contemporary case for God.

 ‘In my opinion [A Universe From Someone] is the top work currently available that (1) provides an insightful overview of the re-emergence of (especially Christian) natural theology for the last seventy-five years or so; (2) offers a readable, but quite substantive presentation of updated versions of the key arguments that have constituted this re-emergence.
 Along the way, Williams offers new development of important, but less popular arguments in natural theology.
 As if that were not enough, the well-selected, large, annotated bibliography is alone worth the price of the book.
 Williams knows the literature well and he has well-developed skills in taking hard material and making it accessible to a wide audience in an engaging way.
 I am so thankful for this important book.
 Read it and get the bigger picture of what’s been going on in debates about God’s existence.’ – J.P.
-Moreland, Distinguished Professor of Philosophy, Talbot School of Theology, Biola University, USA, and co-editor of the Blackwell Companion to Natural Theology.
+Moreland, Distinguished Professor of Philosophy, Talbot School of Theology, Biola University, and co-editor of the Blackwell Companion to Natural Theology (Wiley-Blackwell, 2012).

-Original Publication versions of some of the material in A Universe From Someone:
+On-line (mostly original publication) versions of some of the material in A Universe From Someone:

 A Brief Introduction to and Defence of the Modern Ontological Argument originally published in Theofilos (Volume 7, 2015:3)